DylanBruner/vexv5-python-modules/README.md

   Intended for developers

+How to install it

+On a sd card:
+  Clone the repo and copy over the following folders/files:
+    modules
+    base64.py
+    module_loader.py

+   Plugin the sd card and thats it

+Without a sd card:
   If you want to load any of these modules without a sd card then just go into modules and copy the .py version into your project
   But some of the modules will be big so a sd card is recomended